-Collagen is a protein with unique chemistry and specific function.
-In the proper form, collagen has many responsibilities in the body - such as aiding cellular activity and providing an organized matrix in skin.
-An understanding of collagen's chemical, physical, and biological properties will help clinicians utilize collagen technology effectively in their wound care protocols.
+Collagen is a protein with unique chemistry and a specific function.
+In the proper form, collagen has many responsibilities in the body, including aiding cellular activity and providing an organized matrix in skin.
+An understanding of collagen's chemical, physical, and biological properties will help clinicians utilize collagen technology effectively in their wound care practice and protocols.

 Collagen molecule chemistry

 Molecules self assemble into fibers

 Transmission electron microscopy illustrates that the structure of bovine collagen fibers presented in textbooks, (left) closely resembles the structure of fibers found in dressings containing collagen in its proper form. (right)